HathorNetwork/rfcs/text/0000-use-case-integration-best-practices.md

 For that situation, it's crucial to have an easy way to block specific accounts that have unusual behavior and might be part of an attack.
 You might also consider to limit the number of operations a user can do in a time window.

-This validation and user block must be done in the use-case software application.
+This validation and user throttling must be done in the use-case software application.

 ### Check if one of your full nodes gets out-of-sync

-One other relevant aspect of full node is to always check for weird behavior is the sync among them.
+Always check for weird behavior in the synchronization among full nodes.
 We recommend use cases to regularly validate that all their full nodes are in sync among them and in sync with at least one public node as well.

 This validation is important to guarantee the node is not isolated from the rest of the network with a fork of the blockchain.